- Program Overview

 - If a thesis involves the collection of data, the study must be approved by the Committee for the Protection of Human Subjects before any data collection can occur.

 Students must pass a comprehensive written examination administered by the Advisory Committee.
-The exam consists of written questions related to core coursework and the student’s major and minor areas of study.
+The exam consists of written questions related to core coursework and the student’s areas of study.

 Enrollment for comprehensive exam hours